LMS-Community/slimserver/Slim/Plugin/ABTester/README.txt

 You can see a number of test.xml file sample in the bundled plugin in the sub directories below Plugins/ABTester/Images and also in the directory Plugins/ABTester/Examples.

+See also next section regarding recording of test cases.

 The test.xml file can contain the following different elements:

 - To specify that the image file image1.i2c should be loaded when the user select "Load data A":